Tom Seaver, Heart and Mighty Arm of Miracle Mets, Dies at 75

-NEW YORK (AP) — Tom Seaver transformed a franchise and captivated a city, setting enduring standards as he whipped his powerful right arm overhead for the Miracle Mets and dirtied his right knee atop major league mounds for two decades.
+Tom Seaver transformed a franchise and captivated a city, setting enduring standards as he led the Miracle Mets and dirtied his right knee atop major league mounds for two decades.

 A consummate pro and pitching icon, he finished fulfilled after a career remembered with awe long after his final strikeout.